syncfusion-content/blazor-docs/blazor/chart/chart-types/stack-bar.md

 ![The 100 percent Stacked Bar](../images/chart-types-images/stackedbar100.png)

-> Refer to the [Blazor 100% Stacked Bar Chart](https://www.syncfusion.com/blazor-components/blazor-charts/chart-types/100-stacked-bar-chart) feature tour page to know about its other groundbreaking feature representations.
-You can also explore the [Blazor 100% Stacked Bar Chart Example](https://blazor.syncfusion.com/demos/chart/percent-stacked-bar?theme=bootstrap4) to know how to render and configure the 100% Stacked Bar type chart.
+> Refer to our [Blazor 100% Stacked Bar Chart](https://www.syncfusion.com/blazor-components/blazor-charts/chart-types/100-stacked-bar-chart) feature tour page to know about its other groundbreaking feature representations.
+You can also explore our [Blazor 100% Stacked Bar Chart Example](https://blazor.syncfusion.com/demos/chart/percent-stacked-bar?theme=bootstrap4) to know how to render and configure the 100% Stacked Bar type chart.

 ## Series Customization